What to Include in a Sickness Policy

 In circumstances where contractual provision has been made for sick pay, the employee should be signposted to their contract of employment or the company handbook.
 This may or may not provide the employee with an enhanced right to sick pay under any occupational sick pay scheme.
 However, even if the employee is only entitled to statutory sick pay (SSP), this entitlement should be clearly set out within the sickness policy.

-By law, employers must usually pay SSP to any employee who:
+By law, employers must pay SSP to any employee who is absent due to illness, with eligibility criteria including:

-• has been off sick for at least 4 days in a row, including non-working days such as weekends or bank holidays (known as the ‘period of incapacity for work’)
+• being off sick for at least 4 consecutive days, including non-working days such as weekends or bank holidays (known as the ‘period of incapacity for work’)

-• earns on average at least £123 a week before tax
+• earning on average at least £125 a week before tax

-• has notified their employer of their inability to work as required under any sickness policy or workplace rules, or within 7 days if the employer has not set a deadline.
+• notifying their employer of their inability to work as required under any sickness policy or workplace rules, or within 7 days if the employer has not set a deadline.

-The employer does not have to pay SSP for any days that the employee was late in telling them, unless the employee is able to provide a good reason for this delay.
+The employer may not have to pay SSP for any days that the employee was late in notifying them, unless the employee is able to provide a good reason for this delay.

 What should a sickness policy say about sick notes?